awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 # Creating a managed node group<a name="create-managed-node-group"></a>

-This topic helps you to launch an Amazon EKS managed node group of Linux nodes that register with your Amazon EKS cluster\.
+This topic describes how you can launch an Amazon EKS managed node group of Linux nodes that register with your Amazon EKS cluster\.
 After the nodes join the cluster, you can deploy Kubernetes applications to them\.

 [Managed node groups](managed-node-groups.md) are supported on Amazon EKS clusters beginning with Kubernetes version 1\.14 and [platform version](platform-versions.md) `eks.3`\.
 Existing clusters can update to version 1\.14 or later to take advantage of this feature\.
-For more information, see [Updating an Amazon EKS cluster Kubernetes version](update-cluster.md)\.
+For more information, see [Updating a Cluster](update-cluster.md)\.

 If this is your first time launching an Amazon EKS managed node group, we recommend that you follow one of our [Getting started with Amazon EKS](getting-started.md) guides instead\.
-The guides provide complete end\-to\-end walkthroughs for creating an Amazon EKS cluster with nodes\.
+The guides provide walkthroughs for creating an Amazon EKS cluster with nodes\.

 **Important**
-Amazon EKS nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 prices\.
+Amazon EKS nodes are standard Amazon EC2 instances\.
+You're billed based on the normal Amazon EC2 prices\.
 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.

 You can create a managed node group with [`eksctl`](#create-managed-node-group-eksctl) or the [AWS Management Console](#launch-managed-node-group-console2)\.<a name="create-managed-node-group-eksctl"></a>

 **To create a managed node group with `eksctl`**

-This procedure requires `eksctl` version `0.32.0` or later\.
+This procedure requires `eksctl` version `0.33.0-rc.0` or later\.
 You can check your version with the following command:

 ```
 eksctl version